kevinwang930/kevinwang930.github.io/content/post/data/db/mysql/dml/index.md

 }
 ```

-Acquisition is coupled to table opening. `open_tables_for_query()` installs a DML prelocking strategy and records an MDL savepoint so that a failed open can release only tickets acquired during that attempt:
+Acquisition is coupled to table opening. `open_tables_for_query()` establishes a DML prelocking strategy and records an MDL savepoint so that a failed open releases only tickets acquired during that attempt:

 ```cpp
 // sql/sql_base.cc — open_tables_for_query()